 1. Open jawari or “khula” (= open sound, for ex.
 Ravi Shankar style) is created by a long and wide narrowing between strings and bridge.
 This combination is full of harmonics and sounds very bright, loud and buzzy.

 2. Closed jawari or “band” (= closed sound, for ex.
-Balaram Pathak style) is created by a rather short and small narrowing between strings and bridge, or even no narrowing at all.
+Vilayat Khan & Balaram Pathak style) is created by a rather short and small narrowing between strings and bridge, or even no narrowing at all.
 This sounds more warm and less, or even not buzzy at all.
 A great advantage is the high gain in sustain.

 These two main types are scarcely found under their extreme form.
 (Only a tanpura has an extremely open bridge).
 In reality the sound of the bridge is mostly in between these two types, guided by personal preference and gharana style.